-If you can do an SIP for a period of 10 years, your SIP amount only needs to be Rs 50,000 per month to reach a target of Rs 1 crore.
-If you can only spare 5 years, this amount almost triples to Rs 1.30 lakh per month.
-In this article, we will give you detailed table for different tenures and rates of return for achieving your target of Rs 1 crore.
-We will also give you the rationale behind our calculations and the factors which could speed them up or slow them down.
+If you can do SIP for a period of 10 years, your SIP amount only needs to be Rs.
+50,000 per month to reach a target of Rs.
+1 crore.
+If you can only spare 5 years, this amount almost triples to Rs.
+1.30 lakh per month.
+This article talks about the detailed plans for different tenures and rates of return in order to achieve your target of getting Rs.
+1 crore.

 |How much is needed||5 years||10 years||15 years|

-Notes: Assumed rate of return is 12%.
-Assumed rate of tax is 10% (Long Term Capital Gains Tax).
-Figures have been rounded off to multiples of Rs 1,000 for convenience.
+Note: The rate of return and rate of tax (Long Term Capital Gains Tax) is assumed to be12% and 10% respectively.
+Figures have been rounded off to multiples of Rs.
+1,000 for convenience.

-1.We have assumed a long term rate of return of 12%.
-Our assumption is conservative.
-The return given by large cap funds (the relatively safest among equity fund categories) over the past 10 years (as of 14th Jan 2019) is in fact 14.97%.
-The returns of midcap and small cap funds are even higher.
-However we cannot blindly assume that the same returns will be repated in the future.
-Hence we are taking the more conservative figure of 12% by relying on two more stable factors.
+However, we cannot blindly assume that the same returns will be repeated in the future.
+Hence, we are taking a conservative figure of 12% by relying on two more stable factors.
 First, the long term real GDP growth in India is around 7% and second, the long term inflation rate in India is 4-6% (average of 5%).
-Taking the sum of these two figures, as per the formula below, we get, 7% + 5% = 12%
+Taking the sum of these two figures, as per the formula below, we get an equity return of 12% (7% + 5%).

 |Equity Returns = Real GDP Growth Rate + Inflation Rate|

-- We have assume a tax rate of 10%.
+2. We have assumed a tax rate of 10%.
 This is the current long term capital gains tax (LTCG) on mutual funds if they are held for more than 1 year.
-An amount of Rs 1 lakh is exempted from LTCG but we are ignoring this relatively small amount for convenience.
+An amount of Rs.
+1 lakh is exempted from LTCG but we are ignoring this relatively small amount for convenience.

-- Mid and Small Cap Funds: Mid and small cap funds carry a higher level of risk and can hence generate returns greater than the 12% we have assumed.
-Historically, mid cap funds have given 21.61% and small cap funds have given 20.27% over the past 10 years.
-Even if future returns slow down by as much as 5% per year, your assumed return will be 15%, higher than the 12% taken here.
+- Mid and Small Cap Funds: Mid and small-cap funds carry a higher level of risk and can hence, generate returns greater than the 12%, as per our assumptions.
+Historically, mid-cap funds have given a return of 21.61% and small-cap funds have given the return of 20.27% over the past 10 years.
+Even if future returns slow down by as much as 5% per year, your assumed return will be 15%, which is higher than the return of 12% taken here.

-1. GDP Growth collapses: Political turmoil, war, long recessions etc can cause the GDP growth rate to go below 7% and remain there for a sustained period of time.
+1. GDP Growth collapses: Political turmoil, war, long recessions, etc. can cause the GDP growth rate to go below 7% and remain the same for a sustained period of time.
 In such a case, you may not be able to achieve your goal by investing the amounts mentioned above.

 2. Tax Rates Rise: Future governments may increase the tax on equity mutual funds above 10%.
-For instance equity mutual fund gains were exempt before 2018.
-Finance Minister Arun Jaitley’s budget made them taxable at 10%, much to the surprise of the markets.
+For instance, equity mutual fund gains were exempt before 2018.
+Much to the surprise of the market, Finance Minister Arun Jaitley’s budget made them taxable at 10%.

 Fund selection is a skill and should be driven by careful research.
-You can find our list of recommended funds here.
+You can find the list of recommended funds at Paisabazaar.
 You should also periodically review your portfolio and rebalance your funds to remove underperformers.

 Remember that because of inflation, the value of money falls over time.
-Rs 1 crore is a big amount at present but it will mean less and less in the future.
-Hence you should try and invest as much as possible in order to achieve this target as early as possible.
+Rs.
+1 crore is a big amount at present but it will mean lesser in the future.
+Hence, you should try and invest as much as possible in order to achieve this target as early as possible.